 - Large laundry bag or basket

 The process is quite simple, by simply heat water to 160F and soaking your straw in it for an hour all the unwanted bacteria should die.
 Ensure that you do not exceed this time limit, as you will kill the good bacterial that your mushroom needs to grow.

 - Cut the straw into small pieces about 2- 3 inches in length taking great care of those precious fingers as you use the lawn mower blade to cut the straw.
 Holding the straw with a hedge cutter will ensure your hands are kept safe.
 Take extra care not to get the hedge cutter to close to the blades.

 - Make sure that have steady heat source underneath your drum and test that the water is between 160-165 degrees Fahrenheit.
 You can dry logs or coal for this.

-- Test your ability to keep the temperature with your drum filled with water; this will help you keeping the water temperature while carrying out the pasteurizing process.
+- Test your ability to keep the temperature stable while carrying out the pasteurizing process.

 - Put your straw into a laundry basket and keep it submerged for an hour.
 Use your thermometer to make sure the temperature stays constant.

 - Remove the straw from the basket and lay on a cool clean surface.
 Ensure that the straw has cooled to less than 100 degrees Fahrenheit before you decide to add spawn to it.
 Using the straw while still too hot will kill the mycelium required for your mushroom to grown.
 Below is a link of the process below:

 Inoculation is another fancy word that mushroom growers like to throw around.
 It is simply the mixing of your pasteurized straw with the spawn.
 For this step, you will need: